tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Appendices/tiapp.xml_and_timodule.xml_Reference.md

 Whether or not the navigation bar is hidden for this application.
 Default is false.

-Supported since Release 5.0.0 for Android.
-On Android, the theme will be set to`Theme.AppCompat.NoTitleBar` unless `fullscreen` or `statusbar-hidden` is set to `true`.
+On Android, this will remove the top action/title bar.

 ### plugins